M0NsTeRRR/grafana-dashboards/README.md

 This is my custom Grafana dashboards that are published under https://grafana.com/orgs/monsterrr

 # Dashboards
 If you have an issue, would like to enhance dashboards feel free to open a PR :)
+For some dashboards, a specific configuration is needed.
+You can find the proper documentation in the `docs` folder.

 # Contributing